LexiTaber/LexiTaber/README.md

 - NPSP Implementation for Donations & Grant Funded Nonprofit

 🖥️ Currently working on:
 - I'm on sabbatical!
-Find me skiing and exploring the American West and Canadian Rockiest through April 2026
+Find me skiing and exploring the American West and Canadian Rockies through April 2026

 <!--
 **LexiTaber/LexiTaber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.